rakugoteam/Godot-Icons-Fonts/README.md

 ![](.assets/export.png)

 ## Know Issues

-- Window mode is init with empty icons render
+- Window mode is init with empty icons render*
-- Sometimes click on icon doesn't copy it to clipboard

-To fix both of them just change back-and-forward to icon font you want to use
+\**To fix just change back-and-forward to icon font you want to use.*

 ## Compatibility
 This addon is replacing our previous to addons: